Academic Support

 University Libraries

-The extensive library system at the University of Louisville is designed to support undergraduate and graduate student success.
+The University of Louisville Libraries provide a dynamic, innovative environment designed to support student success at both the undergraduate and graduate levels by integrating state-of-the-art technology with expert faculty and staff.
 The University Libraries consist of:

-The Libraries’ digital and print collections are extensive and are selected to support the university's academic programs.
-In addition to print books and journals, the collections include extensive digital resources such as e-books, e-journals, streaming media and digital collections that include student publications and scholarship such as theses and dissertations, and open educational resources.
-Interlibrary loan services provide access to research materials not owned by the University Libraries.
+The Libraries’ digital and print collections are curated to meet the needs of the university’s academic programs.
+In addition to traditional print books and journals, the collections feature extensive digital resources, including streaming media, e-books, e-journals, and specialized collections such as student publications and open educational resources.
+Interlibrary loan services facilitate users’ access to materials available outside the University Libraries’ holdings.

 Information Technology Services